macicco/algebra-based-intro-II/lab-manual/lab-IV-capacitors-energy.md

   observe.
 - Connect the hand generator to a battery eliminator **set at 3V**.
 Describe the behavior of the generator.
 - How is a capacitor different from a battery (or battery eliminator)?
-- Add a light bulb in series with the capacitor and battery eliminator **set at 5V** and describe how the brightness of the bulb changes with time.
+- Put the generator away.
+Make a circuit with a light bulb in series with the capacitor and battery eliminator **set at 5V** and describe how the brightness of the bulb changes with time when you turn on the battery eliminator.
 Explain why the brightness changes the way it does.
 - After the bulb's brightness stops changing, disconnect the battery eliminator from the circuit and make a circuit with just the capacitor and the bulb, observe what happens and describe it.
 Explain why the bulb doesn't stay brightly lit.
 - Try connecting the bulb to the battery eliminator **set at 5V**.
 Why does the bulb behave differently when connected to the capacitor than when it is connected to the battery eliminator?
 - Repeat for the light bulb and capacitor in parallel.
 Describe what you observe and explain why it happens.